 IGFS is to establish a dedicated research facility to investigate a new and cutting-edge technology with huge and exciting potential to reduce harmful chemicals and antibiotics in the food chain.

 The Centre for Plasma in Agri-Food (AgriPlas) will be the first of its kind in Europe.
 Its focus will not only be pioneering research into cold plasma – ionised gases or liquids that have antimicrobial properties – but also the potential commercial applications.

 AgriPlas will work closely with the Northern Ireland, UK and European agri-food industry on a number of projects to explore the use of plasma technology in, for example, veterinary treatments, prolonging shelf life of agri-food products and farm biosecurity.

-Plasma research is still in its infancy and although it is being increasingly seen as a potentially revolutionary ‘wonder technology’, it’s believed this is the first time a European university will focus research on agri-food, agriculture and veterinary scenarios.
-Initial research of plasma application has been focussed on medicine, particularly cancer research.
+Plasma research is still in its infancy and although it is being increasingly seen as a potentially revolutionary 'wonder technology', it's believed this is the first time a European university will focus research on agri-food, agriculture and veterinary scenarios.
+Initial research of plasma application has been focused on medicine, particularly cancer research.

 Early findings reveal that cold plasmas are naturally non-toxic and don't cause chemical residue formation.
 Because of their potential to reduce, or even bypass, the use of antibiotics, plasmas could be key in the fight against anti-microbial resistance (AMR).

 It also makes them ideally suited to applications in farm animal healthcare and biosecurity, feed safety, and food shelf-life extension.